ARKye03/morghulis/README.md

 - [x] Dynamic CSS

 > [!NOTE]
-> For OSD to work, you need to append `morghulctl -r raise_volume` to whatever keybinding you want to use to raise/volume the volume.
+> For OSD to work, you need to append `morghulctl -r change_volume` to whatever keybinding you want to use to raise/volume the volume.

 ## Preview